sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=ro4ck8Z1rYw&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+**1. Main Points of the Article Organized in Sections**

+- **Themes:**
+  - The relationship between bonds and stocks.
+  - Impact of bond market fluctuations on stock investments.
-The trading strategy presented is based on the inverse relationship between bond markets and stock prices, particularly focusing on U.S. Treasury bonds (TLT) and the S&P 500 ETF (SPY).
-Here's a concise summary:
+  - Proven trading strategy based on bond and stock market dynamics.

-1. **Key Insight**: When long-term bond prices rise (indicating falling interest rates), stock prices tend to increase because lower interest rates make stocks more attractive compared to fixed-income securities.
+- **Trading Products:**
+  - ETFs mentioned:
+    - SPY (tracks the S&P 500).
+    - TLT (tracks U.S. 20-year Treasury bonds).

+- **Indicators:**
+  - Moving Average (MA) of different durations (5 days to 100 days in increments of 5 days).
+  - Bond price movements as an indicator for stock market trends.

-2. **Strategy Overview**:
+- **Strategy Details:**
-   - **Buy Signal**: Enter the stock market when TLT crosses above its 15-day moving average.
+  - **Buy Signal:** Enter the stock market when TLT crosses above its end-day moving average.
-   - **Sell Signal**: Exit the stock market when TLT crosses below its 15-day moving average.
+  - **Sell Signal:** Exit the stock market when TLT closes below its end-day moving average.

-3. **Backtesting Results**:
-   - The strategy was tested with different moving averages (ranging from 5 to 100 days).
-   - The 15-day moving average showed a consistent performance, with an annual return of approximately 8.85% despite being invested only about 54% of the time.
+  - Strategy tested with a 15-day MA as an example, showing strong performance.

+- **Backtest Performance:**
+  - Tested over a period (2003 to present) with SPY and TLT.
+  - Results:
+    - SPY annual return: ~9.8%.
+    - Strategy annual return: ~8.85%.
+    - Maximum drawdown: 31%.
+    - Number of trades: 365.
-   - Average gain per trade was 0.51%, and the maximum drawdown was 31%.
+    - Average gain per trade: 0.51%.

-4. **Conclusion**: The strategy leverages the inverse relationship between bonds and stocks, timing market entries and exits based on bond price movements to capitalize on periods when stocks are likely to rise.

-This approach aims to profit from the correlation between bond markets and stock performance, optimizing investment decisions by tracking bond trends.
+- **Conclusions:**
+  - Stocks tend to perform well when bonds (specifically TLT) are above their moving average.
+  - The strategy consistently outperformed during the tested period, suggesting that rising bond markets correlate with stock market gains.

+- **Additional Information:**
+  - The article mentions a follow-up video on the opposite scenario ("what happens to stocks when bonds go down").
+  - Encourages viewers to subscribe and visit the website for more strategies across various asset classes.
 </details>

 <details>